Newcastle University exhibition features Tyne and Wear Metro’s place in transforming Tyneside

 Scheduled to run until Saturday, 1st June 2025, the immersive exhibition at the Farell Centre seeks to show how Tyneside was transformed in the second half of the 20th Century and how it could be reimagined today.

-The plays a prominent part in the exhibition, with Nexus, the public body that runs Metro, having placed on loan a number of items.
+The Metro plays a prominent part in the exhibition, with Nexus, the public body that runs Metro, having placed on loan a number of items.

 These include one of the iconic yellow Metro station cubes, a scale model of a Metro train and a chair featuring the original Metro seating fabric